Brook Trout Base Camp

 Fishing at Brook Trout Base Camp

+El Encuentro's Brooke Trout Base Camp provides access to some of the worlds best fly fishing.
 From the Camp, anglers have relatively convenient access to all waters in the area including the the Rio Corcovado, the lakes and small streams of the The Engaño system and the lakes, spring creeks and rivers of the Rio Pico area to the south.
+With an abundance of access and our expert guides you are guaranteed to have an incredible fly fishing experience.

 The Engaño system holds the most pristine populations of brook trout in Patagonia.
 Combining the waters of the Engaño and the Rio Corcovado system, anglers can expect to encounter strong populations of brook trout, with an average weight of about 3 pounds, and the possibility of hooking a 10+ trophy brookie.
 Not be overlooked, these waters also hold resident and migratory populations of rainbows, which are a thrill to catch.